rajeeja/rajeeja.github.io/_pages/about.md

 <!-- I'm a Principal Research Software Specialist at the Argonne National Laboratory in the suburbs of Chicago.
 I enjoy interacting with the local junior high and high school students in STEM-related activities.
 As things get back to normal after the pandemic, I am contributing to the masters program at UChicago, Autumn 2022 grader for [Introduction to Unix Systems](https://mpcs-courses.cs.uchicago.edu/2022-23/autumn/courses/mpcs-51082-1) -->

-I'm a Principal Research Software Specialist at the Argonne National Laboratory in the suburbs of Chicago [Argonne Profile Page](https://www.anl.gov/profile/rajeev-jain).
-My work focuses on managing multi-disciplinary simulation/computation for applications-oriented problems.
-Currently I work on several DOE-funded projects, including [FLASH-X](https://flash-x.org/), a highly composable multi-physics software system that can be used to simulate physical phenomena in several scientific domains; [CANDLE](https://ecp-candle.github.io/Candle/)/[IMPROVE](https://jdacs4c-improve.github.io/docs/), which develops Exascale deep-learning-enabled precision medicine for cancer; and [UXARRAY/SEATS](https://github.com/UXARRAY/uxarray/), which provides the geoscience community with tools that enable standard data analysis techniques to operate directly on unstructured grid data.
+I'm a Principal Specialist, Research Software Engineering at the Argonne National Laboratory in the suburbs of Chicago [Argonne Profile Page](https://www.anl.gov/profile/rajeev-jain).

 <!-- `As things get back to normal after the pandemic, I am contributing to my alma mater, the masters program [MPCS](https://masters.cs.uchicago.edu/) at UChicago, Autumn 2022 grader for [Introduction to Unix Systems](http://people.cs.uchicago.edu/~lamonts/classes/mpcs51082/index.html).  -->
 <!-- Over the years I have contributed to software products in a variety of fields from AI, Urban, Nuclear, Climate, Astrophysics and even Cancer, the common theme tying all these broad topics is computation, simulation and optimization.
 I am interested in developing/managing multi-disciplinary complex applications-oriented projects, software development and blockchain.  -->